 When would you worry about disk space?

 The Raspberry Pi uses a microSD card as the system disk.
 When I purchased my first Pi, the Pi people recommended an 8 GB card.
 I found the card filled up too fast for general projects.
 For my next Pi, I used a 16 GB card and did not have to worry about space.
-Now high quality fast 16 GB cards are almost the same price as 8 GB cards and 32 GB cards are fast dropping in price.
+Now 32 GB cards is the minimum size for high quality microSD cards with the minimum speed to make full use of a Raspberry Pi 4, a minimum of A1 and V30.

 After you develop a project, you can delete anything you are not using then look at the space used.
 You might be able to recycle an old small card for a less demanding project.
-If start with the lite version of the OS and your project logs small amounts of data, your project might log for a year before it fills an 8 GB card.
-Given the small price difference, I cannot be bothered worrying about what might happen.
+If you start with the lite version of the OS and your project logs small amounts of data, your project might log for a year before it fills a 16 GB card.
+Given the small price difference between good quality 16 GB cards and the same brand and model in 32 GB, I cannot be bothered worrying about what might happen when using a 16 GB card.

 Did you add a camera?
-The Pi projects often feature a camera and there are add-on cameras with higher resolution.
-I good image can be over 1 MegaByte.
+Pi projects often feature a camera and there are add-on cameras with higher resolution.
+One good image can be over 1 MegaByte.
 My photographs, when edited down to 2K television size, are in the range of 1.2 MB up to 1.6 MB.
 Set up a monitoring system to take one photograph per hour.
 You are using from 29 MB up to 38 MB per day.
-That is 1.2 GigaByte per month.
+That is 1.2 GB per month.
 Now multiply by the minimum of six cameras I would need to monitor my garden for growth, glowering, fruit, and pests.
 Over 7 GB per month.
 I need up to two months for travel.
+That pushes the minimum size up past 32 GB.

 Now add faster monitoring when there is movement, perhaps one image per minute for the hour that a possum might eat flowers in the garden. an extra 6 GB.
 A possum and a cat?
 You can see how it quickly adds up over 32 GB.
-An upgrade to 4K would make that 128 GB.
+An upgrade to 4K would make the same activity use 128 GB.

 Where do you look for disk space usage?